smarthomej/addons/bundles/org.smarthomej.binding.androiddebugbridge/README.md

 * idle: assert not playing, avoid command execution.
 * media_state: detect play status by dumping the media_session service.
 This is the default for not configured apps
 * audio: detect play status by dumping the audio service.
-* wake_lock: detect play status by comparing the power wake lock state with the values provided in 'wakeLockPlayStates'
+* wake_lock: detect play status by comparing the power wake-lock state with the values provided in 'wakeLockPlayStates'

 The configuration depends on the application, device and version used.